LiberlandHacker/OSSP-CS/Term-04/project1/README.md

-# 🟢 Project1: Get an internship in tech
+# 🟢 Project1: Get an entry-level job in tech
 COMPLETED.
 Company undisclosed.

 ## Initial Training Program: COMPLETE.

-Grades from initial training for Technical Support are as follows:
+Grades from initial training (2023/05/15 - 2023/06/23) for Technical Support are as follows:
 ### Daily Definitions
 | Course item | Grade |
 |-|-|